jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (b) the Commissioner has exercised powers available under section 157 of the Tax Administration Act 1994 to require any person to deduct or extract any amount from any moneys payable by that person to the borrower.
 (2) For a month during which any unpaid amount remains unpaid and the Commissioner has received tax withheld or deducted in accordance with the requirements of a notice issued under section 157 of the Tax Administration Act 1994 (a deduction or extraction notice), any late payment interest that the borrower is liable to pay on the unpaid amount must be calculated as if, in the definition of late payment interest rate in section 139(3), the reference to base interest rate plus 4% were a reference to base interest rate plus 2%.
 (3) However, subsection (2) applies only to the days in a month during which a deduction or extraction notice is in effect.

+### 141B Late payment interest cancelled if instalment arrangement complied with
+(1) This section applies if—
+  (a) a borrower is liable to pay late payment interest on an unpaid amount under section 139; and (b) the borrower has entered into an instalment arrangement in accordance with section 154(1A) to repay an agreed amount; and
+  (c) the borrower has met all their obligations under the instalment arrangement.
+(2) The Commissioner must cancel any late payment interest that is charged from the date the instalment arrangement is entered into until the date the agreed amount is paid in full.
+(3) If late payment interest is cancelled,—
+  (a) the borrower’s consolidated loan balance is decreased by the amount of the cancelled late payment interest; and (b) if the late payment interest has been added to the borrower’s unpaid amount under section 139, the borrower’s unpaid amount is decreased by the amount of the cancelled late payment interest.

 **Matters of general application to interest**